Arianna (Arie) Nalbach

 Staff Writer

-I am currently a third year student at CSUMB.
+I am currently a fourth year student at CSUMB.
 I joined The Lutrinae in my second year because it seemed like an exciting new experience to challenge myself as a writer.
 The role pushes me out of my comfort zone and engages me with events and coordinators on campus.
 My creative outlet has always been writing, but outside of that I like to cook, play games, travel and generally just experience new things.

 Staff Writer